 Problem Possible Solution No Power Check power cord connections.Confirm that there is power at the outlet.
 No Live Video Check camera video cable and connections.
 Check monitor video cable and connections.
 Confirm that the camera has power.
 Check camera lens settings.
+No Video on the Primary Monitor Check the current primary monitor resolution.
+Check the position of the HD/SD Out selector on the rear panel of the DVR.
+HDMI video out on the primary monitor will only enable in the HD display mode.
+VGA video out on the primary monitor will disable in the SD display mode.
+Composite (BNC) video out on the primary monitor will disable in the HD display mode.
+Changing the screen format is not applied on the monitor screen Check the current monitor mode by selecting the (Monitor) in the Live Monitoring menu.
+Changing the screen format will be applied only on the selected monitor.
 Live Video Very Bright If a cable is attached to the "Loop" connector, make certain it is connected to a properly terminated device.
 DVR has stopped recording If hard disk drive is full, you will either need to delete video or set the DVR to the Overwrite Mode.
 The icon displays, however, the DVR is not recording.
-When the DVR is in the Pre-Event recording mode, the yellow of and display when there is no event, and the DVR is not recording.
-The red of and display when any event occurs and the DVR starts recording.
+When the DVR is in the Pre-Event recording mode, the yellow $\frac{4}{3}$ and $\frac{1}{3}$ display when there is no event, and the DVR is not recording.
+The red $\frac{4}{3}$ and $\frac{1}{3}$ display when any event occurs and the DVR starts recording.
 While upgrading the system, the DVR keeps rebooting and the upgrade fails.
 If the current system version is higher than the upgrade package file version, you should reset the DVR first using the Factory Reset.
 When using the Factory Reset, you will lose any settings you have saved.